hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It returns the remaining items
 		- It consumes the capacity of the entire table
 	- Pros: It's more flexible; It'sapplied on different PS
-	- Cons: It isn't an efficient operation
+	- Cons: It'sn't an efficient operation
 - Query:
 	- It allows to perform lookups on the table (like scan operation)
 	- It doesn't scan all items of a table